Home » Blog » Management » Retail Managment: Live Up To Expectations You Set

 The driver quickly picked up, “No really, we’re great.
 There are 160 Crowne Plaza properties in the US and we are #2 in terms of quality.
 Our bar is very cool and features a fire pit.
 All rooms have a 42” plasma TV and on Tuesday and Wednesday night we have free massages.”
-We shut up, this sounded like a good place to stay.

 The interior looked like a swanky LA or NY hotel.
 I checked in and was assisted by Jenny who did a great job, friendly, outgoing; you could build a business on her.
-Just like the shuttle driver, Jenny and the other front desk agents were proud of this property.
+Just like the shuttle driver, she and the other front desk agents were proud of this property.
 Their enthusiasm was genuine.

 As I finished up, Jason, the guy who rode in the shuttle said he was really hungry and Jenny added, “You can eat at the bar if you want.”
 Jason touched my shoulder, “Hey, there’s the firepit.”